 - Good quality semi-sweet or dark chocolate: Provides the rich chocolate flavor and fudgy texture.
 Note: For this recipe, it is best to use a good-quality chocolate bar instead of chocolate chips.

 - Butter: Adds richness and helps with the chewy texture.
 Note: I prefer to use unsalted butter, but if you only have salted butter handy, you can use it.
-In this case, skip the salt called in the recipe.
+In this case, skip the salt called for in the recipe.

 - Cocoa powder: Enhances the chocolate flavor.
 Note: You can use natural cocoa powder or Dutch-processed powder.